ConorWilliams/libfork/docs/benchmarks/benchmarks/matmul.md

 In our implementation each product is accumulated directly into the final output buffer `C`, which is distinct from `A` and `B`.
 The second product that contributes to each output quadrant must run after the first product for that quadrant has initialized the output storage.
-Hence, exposing those recursive products as tasks, gives a parallel span of:
+Hence, exposing those recursive products as tasks gives a parallel span of:

 \[
 T_\infty(n) = 2T_\infty(n / 2) + \mathcal{O}(1)